crashinvaders/gdx-vfx/README.md

 ### 1. Add the library to the project

 #### Maven dependency
-The library stable releases are available through maven central repo.
+The library's stable releases are available through maven central repo.

 Add it in your root build.gradle at the end of repositories:
 ```gradle